Since the onset of the Gaiacene Ice Age much of the central Asian mountain range has been covered in ice

 A number of important, long-lasting, and influential ideologies, including Judaism, Christianity, Islam, Sikhism, Hinduism, Buddhism, Jainism, Tantrism, Taoism, and Central Asiatic Sufism have their origins in Asia.
 Asian cultural traits and aesthetic styles have been preserved as a matter of historic pride in a few places; this is especially so throughout much of the old Penglaist sphere, and in some of the Solsys Jovian Han towns.
 Inner Sphere cultures with origins or major influences that can be traced back to Asia are too numerous to mention.

-Since the Great Expulsion the continent of Asia has been restored to its pre-human ecological glory by GAIA and her agents.
+Since the Great Expulsion the continent of Asia has been restored to its pre-human ecological glory by GAIA and her agents, in the era known as the Gaiacene.
 The deforested regions of Southwest Asia are greener than at any time in human history, the great rainforests of Southeast Asia once again support a vibrant ecosystem; rhinos, tigers, and lions roam the forests of China, the Ganges flows clean, and there are herds of mammoths in Siberia.
 Like the rest of Old Earth, most of these regions are closed to visitors, and may only be observed at a great distance from elsewhere in Solsys, but the Children of GAIA permit a steady stream of pilgrims and students to such sites as Mecca, Jerusalem, a few temples on the banks of the Ganges, the Great Wall of China, the Taj Mahal, and a number of other sites of cultural importance.
 The Tangga Bintang space elevator, and the ancient arcology and port facilities at its terminus, the sole remaining entry point for physical access to Old Earth, is itself a common destination.